A trip to the spa that ended in death. These are some of the victims of the Atlanta-area shootings | NewsChannel 3-12

 Drawings and photographs of parents and children hinted at the grief the families as they mourn parents, siblings, spouses and children.

-Deputies found four people shot there shortly before 5 p.m. on Tuesday.
+The first shooting happened shortly before 5 p.m.
+Tuesday at Youngs Asian Massage and left four dead.
 Two of the victims were pronounced dead at the scene and two died at a hospital.

 About an hour later and 30 miles away, Atlanta police responded to what was described as a robbery at the Gold Massage Spa on Piedmont Road in Atlanta.
 Police said they found three people dead.

-Note: Correction: An earlier version of this story misspelled the first name of Delaina Yaun in a photo caption.
-The story also misspelled Xiaojie Tan’s last name based on information provided by the Cherokee County Sheriff’s Office.
-The story also has been updated to include full and correct names for Yong Ae Yue, Hyun Jung Grant and Soon Chung Park.